KleistChia/Folder-Git/Week-2/Mon/README.md

-# Mon 26/Feb/2018 The thing that learned Today
+# The thing that learn Today

-SpringBoot Helloworld on localhost8080: https://projects.spring.io/spring-boot/
+1. SpringBoot Helloworld on localhost8080: https://projects.spring.io/spring-boot/
-Status: Complete
+   * Status: Complete

-SpringFramework HelloWorld on Debug Console: https://projects.spring.io/spring-framework/
+2. SpringFramework HelloWorld on Debug Console: https://projects.spring.io/spring-framework/
-Status: Complete
+   * Status: Complete

-Git: Merge(Used); Commit & Push Differences(Read)
+3. Git: Merge(Used); Commit & Push Differences(Read)
-Status: Complete
+   * Status: Complete

-Kotlin: Kotlin in netBeans Java
+4. Kotlin: Kotlin in netBeans Java
-Status: Learning
+   * Status: Learning (Maybe use in nearly new projects so will learn it lately